How to Become a Police Officer in San Diego

 More Information on the San Diego Police Department

-For adults interested in the world of local law enforcement, residents may enter the San Diego Police Department Cadet Program, a voluntary, non-enforcement entry level position for young people ages 16–21.
+For adults interested in the world of local law enforcement, residents may enter the San Diego Police Department Cadet Program, an entry-level, voluntary position for young people between the ages of 16–21.
 Once “cadets” attend a six-session academy, they may be able to go on ride-alongs, assist with security and traffic control, work undercover, etc.